How do deaf people communicate?

 Textphones and Minicoms

-Used by deaf people to make calls using text in ‘real time’ over the phone line to another textphone.
+Used by deaf people to make calls using text in 'Real-Time character-by-character’ over the phone line to another textphone.
 For deaf people this is the closest equivalent of a voice telephone conversation, it offers instant connectivity and interactive live communication.

-SMS is easily used for short messages and now with ToMobile textphone software deaf people can use their mobiles to have live text conversations with textphones or other textphone enabled mobiles.
+SMS is easily used for short messages and now with the TexMee app, deaf people can use their smartphones to have live text conversations with companies/organisations registered to the TexBoxDirect service.

 E-mail & Internet